outworkers/phantom/docs/basics/primitives.md

-There is virtually no difference whatsoever in doing things one way or the other, the encodings and serializers/deserializers are handled by the same macro, which will do its magic invisibly in the background and generate all the Cassandra I/O code required to marshall those types back and forth.
+There is virtually no difference whatsoever in doing things one way or the other, the encodings and serializers/deserializers are handled by the same macro, which will do its magic invisibly in the background and generate all the Cassandra I/O code required to marshall those types back and forth across the wire and to/from Cassandra.

 ### The mechanism that generates primitives

-The physical implementation is based on the typeclass model, a very popular Scala concept, and phantom leverages implicit resolution to help Cassandra understand more of your Scala types.
+The physical implementation is based on the typeclass model, a very popular Scala concept, and phantom leverages implicit resolution to help Cassandra understand more Scala types and "prented" they are native.

 And there are a number of language features that in conjunction with appropriate Cassandra types we can leverage to produce seemingly native support for a wide variety of types.

-Several concepts have very direct translation into Cassandra:
+Several concepts have a very direct translation into Cassandra:

 #### Tuples